oliverhaas/django-components/docs/concepts/fundamentals/component_views_urls.md

 - Use [`Component.as_view()`](../../../reference/api#django_components.Component.as_view) to be able to use your Components with Django's [`urlpatterns`](https://docs.djangoproject.com/en/5.2/topics/http/urls/).
 This works the same way as [`View.as_view()`](https://docs.djangoproject.com/en/5.2/ref/class-based-views/base/#django.views.generic.base.View.as_view).

-- To avoid having to manually define the endpoints for each component, you can set the component to be "public" with [`Component.View.public = True`](../../../reference/api#django_components.ComponentView.public).
-This will automatically create a URL for the component.
-To retrieve the component URL, use [`get_component_url()`](../../../reference/api#django_components.get_component_url).
+- Or use [`get_component_url()`](../../../reference/api#django_components.get_component_url) to retrieve the component URL - an anonymous HTTP endpoint that triggers the component's handlers without having to register the component in `urlpatterns`.

+    To expose a component, simply define a handler, or explicitly expose/hide the component with [`Component.View.public = True/False`](../../../reference/api#django_components.ComponentView.public).

 - In addition, [`Component`](../../../reference/api#django_components.Component) has a [`render_to_response()`](../../../reference/api#django_components.Component.render_to_response) method that renders the component template based on the provided input and returns an `HttpResponse` object.